 Barcelona is a great city to explore at any time of the year, but if you’re seeking maximum activity visit between June and September when the main festivals take place (ranging from the music and multimedia Sonar Festival in mid-June to traditional Catalan human towers and local music at the Virgen de la Mercè on 24 September).
 Be aware that many shops and restaurants close for 2 weeks in August.
 If you can’t stand the heat come in May or October, and avoid December to February if you don’t like the cold - Barcelona can get surprisingly wet and chilly in winter.

-Trains run every 15-30 minutes to Sants (the city’s main rail terminal) and Passeig de Gràcia (a hub for metro and local train routes).
+FROM THE AIRPORT: Trains run every 15-30 minutes to Sants (the city’s main rail terminal) and Passeig de Gràcia (a hub for metro and local train routes).
 The Aerobus service to Plaça de Catalunya in the city centre runs every 15 minutes and takes about 30 minutes.
-A cab fare to a city centre location should cost no more than €50.
+Or you can get a taxi for a fare.